Sales Leadership Training

 On the other hand, when the manager knows what has to be done, has the ability to do it, and there is a compelling reason to take action, that is clearly not the time for consensus building!

-If you're a manager and you aren't comfortable making an unpopular decision, it is probably your Need for Approval that is undermining your effectiveness.
-Unpopular decisions are sometimes the best decisions but the people who work with you and report to you don't always know what's best for them.
+If you’re a manager and you aren’t comfortable making an unpopular decision, your Need for Approval is probably undermining your effectiveness.
+Unpopular decisions are sometimes the best decisions but the people who work with you and report to you don’t always know what’s best for them.
 Make the right decision.
-Make the decision that's best for your business rather than what's most comfortable for you and you will become a much more effective Leader.
+Make the decision that’s best for your business rather than what’s most comfortable for you and you will become a much more effective Leader.